jonalport/progress-bars/README.md

 ### Accessibility
 While we have added some ARIA attributes to aid users making use of assistive devices & screen readers, we could go to greater lengths to ensure the application was available and easy to use for a wider audience.
 For example, I can see some contrast issues with the current font / background combination.

+### Loading indicator
+Currently we are not rendering any progress bars or controls until we receive the payload from the server.
+We could add a loading message/animation while we are fetching the data, to give the user a bit of info instead of a blank space.

 ### Modularisation
 It might be nice to refactor the app into a few more components, say one which managed the controls, and another for the bars as a collection.